Optional BEE 3500 Extra Credit Project Plan (Hard copy only; Due 5 PM, Wednesday, November 14, 2018, in Room 105)

 - A title

-- A short summary of the article you chose, in your own words (1 paragraph)
+- A short summary of the article you chose (use Web of Science to find one), in your own words (1 paragraph)

 - Most important–your plan of how you will setup the simplified problem.
 This should be a couple of paragraphs, enough so I understand your plan.
 It is okay to make it longer.